-Once you arrive in Canada, you will need a temporary place or, short-term housing as it is referred to, until you are ready to rent and eventually buy a home.
+Once you arrive in Canada, you will need accommodation, or short-term housing as it is referred to, until you are ready to rent and eventually buy a home.
+It makes sense to plan for short-term housing before you arrive in Canada.
 If you can stay with family or friends when you arrive, that would be helpful and less expensive.
 However, that’s not always an option for many people.
-But, don’t worry, there are plenty of other options to consider.
+But, don’t worry, there are plenty of other short-term housing options to consider.

 Finding short-term housing when you arrive in Canada is important for two reasons:

 - To reduce your stress, it’s best if you arrange short-term living plans several weeks in advance before leaving for Canada.
 This will ensure that you have suitable housing that is affordable, safe, and convenient when you arrive in Canada.

 - By finding temporary housing, you can take the necessary time to find a more permanent housing solution that best meets your needs.
 It will also allow you to test out a neighbourhood, or even a city, before you make a commitment to rent or purchase a house.
 Remember, if renting month to month without a contract, costs can be higher.

 Moving to Canada soon?
 Register for our free webinar to learn about rental options and how to search for housing:

 While you search for your ideal neighbourhood or city, some examples of short-term living options that you may want to consider include:

 Airbnb: connects homeowners who rent their homes to those looking for short-term accommodation.
 Usually it is less expensive than hotels and you can easily book online and view pictures of the property.
 Be sure to find out about any added fees.

 - Cost: $$$ to $$$$ depending on location and facility.

 - Tip: You could also look for sites that offer vacation rentals from a week up to a month.